sapkalrohan/stocks/README.md

 Hosted on https://www.rohanstocks.tk/

-backed by Nginx on ec2 t2.micro instance
+backed by Nginx+PM2 on ec2 t2.micro instance

 MongoDB hosted on mLabs